jasonsahl/wgfast/README.md

 ```

 #### Step 1: Download sequences
 If running `wgfastdb` for the first time in a new directory (`PATH`), the sequences for the species listed will be downloaded, formated, and unzipped into `PATH/genomes/SPECIES_NAME/*.fasta`.
 If you are updating an existing database, make sure to call `wgfastdb` from the root `PATH`, not the `genomes` directory.
-By default, if the collection already exists, `wgfastdb` will check for updates and make any changes; to skip this step and use the collection asis, pass `--no_update` and `--no_assembly_update`.
+By default, if the collection already exists, `wgfastdb` will check for updates and make any changes; to skip this step and use the collection as is, pass `--no_update` and `--no_assembly_update`.

 #### Step 2: Sequence curation
 Next a quality control step is performed on the collection of genomes.
 This step has 4 parameters that control which genomes pass the filters: `--unknowns`, `--contigs`, `--assembly_size`, and `--distance`.
 See usage below or [GenBankQC](https://github.com/andrewsanchez/GenBankQC) for more details.
 The fasta files that passed the filters are located at `PATH/genomes/SPECIES_NAME/qc/200-3.0-3.0-3.0/passed/*.fasta`, where `200-3.0-3.0-3.0` are the parameter values set for `--unknowns`, `--contigs`, `--assembly_size`, and `--distance`.